Chris & Samantha Stays

 Local area guide

 We both grew up in greater Boston and have lived in the North End for over 10 years.
 Almost everything on this list is within walking distance of the apartment.
-For dinner, it's a good idea to make a reservation - not every restaurant takes them.
+For dinner it is advisable to make a reservation.
+With that said, unfortunately not all of these restaurants take reservations.

 Cafes